GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Prerequisites

 Before we start our first day as SREs, we are going to start up metrics collection so that we have a nice load of metrics to work with in later challenges.
+The load generator is preprovisioned and the address is provided to you as by the coach.

 #### Step 1: Make note of the 3 IP addresses from your environment

+- The following values will be provided to you by the coach.
+Each team has its own set of values.
 - Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.
-Your coach will provide you the values of these variables.
 - You might need to re-run them before running command-line commands for all challenges.

   ```sh